Unleash/unleash/docs/user_guide/activation-strategies.md

 ## userWithId

 Active for users with a `userId` defined in the `userIds` list.
-Typically I want to enable a new feature only for myself in production before I enable it for everyone else.
+Typically, I want to enable a new feature only for myself in production before I enable it for everyone else.
 To achieve this, we can use the “UserWithIdStrategy”.
 This strategy allows you to specify a list of user IDs that you want to expose the new feature for.
 (A user id may, of course, be an email if that is more appropriate in your system.)

 **Parameters**